 What makes Junior 4 apartments so highly desirable in NYC is the flexibility and functionality that they give you.
 Some people live in a Junior 4 and don’t need to turn the extra space into a second bedroom, and they have the perfect space for a dining nook or a home office.

 But then, if you ever need a second bedroom, it’s easy to convert the extra space into a small one.

 Junior four apartments are more affordable than two-bedroom apartments and more expensive than one-bedroom apartments.

 If you own a J4 apartment in NYC, you will be able to get significantly more value out of it when you list it for sale or rent than a typical one-bedroom.
 Due to their desirability, those apartments are always in high demand.

 The short answer to this question is yes, condos in NYC can also be Junior 4s.
 However, it’s rarer to find junior four apartments for rent in a condo than in a co-op building.
 Most condos are newer construction, and developers want to maximize profits.
-So they’d always opt to build a two-bedroom apartment over a Junior 4.
-For this reason, most Junior 4 apartments in NYC are in older co-op buildings.
+So they’d always build a two-bedroom apartment over a Junior 4.
+For this reason, most Junior four apartments in NYC are in older co-op buildings.

 But that doesn’t mean you cannot find junior four apartments for rent in a condo building.
 Just be prepared to pay a bit more, as apartments in condo buildings are generally newer and more expensive than comparable apartments in co-ops.